TJTheDev/Data-Management-Applications-D427/PA/Question04.md

-Which SQL command is an example of data definition language (DDL)?
+## Which SQL command is an example of data definition language (DDL)?

+---

 Answers:
-UPDATE
+- UPDATE
-ALTER (Correct)
+- ALTER
-SELECT
+- SELECT
-DELETE
+- DELETE

+---

+### The correct answer is ALTER